|

 intersection of Marshfield Road and Route 75 (Sisson Highway) in the

 mid-1800s with no fewer than three churches.
-Schoolhouse No. 10 was just
+Schoolhouse #10 was just

 east of the intersection on the south side of Marshfield Road almost across